 Your invoicing solution should have a strong mobile app.
 While you might not create every invoice on your phone, the ability to do so can be very handy in a pinch.
 It’s particularly useful if you’re visiting a customer and need to check the status of an invoice or generate a new one on the spot.

 Finally, you’ll need to consider the cost of any platform that you’re looking at.
 Invoicing tools range from free to quite expensive.
 While sometimes the cost is justified, you also don’t want to pay unnecessarily for something when you can get by with a lower-cost alternative.
-Free is, of course, ideal—free invoicing software is most often bundled with other tools or software platforms, like banking or bookkeeping software.
+Free is ideal—free invoicing software is most often bundled with other tools or software platforms, like banking or bookkeeping software.

 The first thing to make sure to include on your invoice is your business’s contact information.
 For some, this will simply be your name—freelancers and other independent contractors, for example.
 For others, this might be a business name.